Advanced Regulatory TRMC

 • Processes for licence renewal

-Dr Charles Jenne
+Dr. Charles Jenne

 Session 7: Cost and Price Regulation: Case Studies